 You’ll be surprised to see that except for the New Year’s Eve and day, the city is quite deserted.
 So you can take photos without having to dodge fellow travelers and enjoy the quieter side of it.

 Warm up at one of the many baths

 Still cold?
 Choose one of the many thermal baths to warm up.
 No matter what budget you have for this, there will be a place to match it.

 Try the traditional Hungarian food

 The Hungarian cuisine is hearty and certainly suitable for winter.
-Try gulyás (goulash ) , halászlé (fisherman’s soup), rakott krumpli (layered potatoes) and töltött káposzta (stuffed cabbage).
-For desert, choose a Dobostorta (Dobos cake) , rétes (Hungarian strudel) , bejgli (spiral strudel) or kakaós csiga (chocolate snail)
+Try gulyás (goulash ), halászlé (fisherman’s soup), rakott krumpli (layered potatoes) and töltött káposzta (stuffed cabbage).
+For dessert, choose a Dobostorta (Dobos cake), rétes (Hungarian strudel), bejgli (spiral strudel) or kakaós csiga (chocolate snail)

 *price valid at the time the article as written; search done for Dec 16-17, 2017.